SunenaB3504/AI-First-Developer/AI_DEVELOPMENT_PROMPT.md

 - **Forms**: Material text fields with floating labels and validation
 - **Modals**: Backdrop blur with smooth slide-in animations

+### **Lesson Content Presentation**

+To ensure a consistent, engaging, and readable learning experience, the presentation of lesson content must adhere to the following standards:

+1.  **Structured Rendering:** The lesson view must be structured to visually separate the main content, key topics, and code examples.
+It should not be a single, monolithic block of text.
+2.  **Visual Hierarchy:** A clear typographic hierarchy should be used, with a large, prominent title for the lesson section and clear distinctions between headings, paragraphs, and other elements.
+3.  **Key Topics Styling:** Key topics should be rendered as visually distinct "pills" or "tags" inside a highlighted container.
+This allows for quick scanning of a section's core concepts.
+4.  **Professional Code Blocks:** All code examples must be displayed in a high-contrast block (e.g., a dark background) with a clean monospace font to ensure readability and clear separation from narrative content.

 ---

 ## 🧠 **AI Integration Specifications**